jrask/rx-lab/revealjs-presentations/rx.md

-## RxJava

-Reactive Extensions for java
+## Reactive Extensions for java (RxJava)

+* 36k+ stars on github
+* Based on reactive-streams spec
+* Names differ but concepts are the same

+Note: More than spring projects...
 ---

-## What is it

-* Declarative - Functional
-* Observer Pattern - On Steroids
-* Streams - On Sterioids
+## Reactive Programming Definition

+* the availability of new information drives the logic forward rather than having control flow driven by a thread-of-execution. (lightbend.com)

 ---